 Leadership role in making change successful

-The model pictured below builds on the Prosci Project Change Triangle (PCT) framework for successful projects.
-The original Prosci Project Change Triangle (PCT) (the triangle in the center) presents three elements crucial to a project or initiative meeting its objectives and ROI targets: leadership/sponsorship, project management and change management.
-This tutorial expands on the model by illustrating the interaction between leadership and the other two elements of successful projects.
+The Prosci Change Triangle (PCT) Model presents four critical aspects crucial to a project or initiative meeting its objectives and ROI targets: success, leadership/sponsorship, project management and change management.
+The expanded model builds on the Prosci Change Triangle (PCT) Model by illustrating the interaction between leadership and the other two elements of successful projects.

-the connection between leadership and project management is related to decisions that are made by leaders
+the connection between leadership and project management is related to decisions made by leaders

-the connection between leadership and change management is tied to the actions of the senior leader
+the connection between leadership and change management is tied to the actions of the senior leaders

 Key roles on the project-side of the change (project management):